BogdanPolitic/Learning-Individual_Machine_Learning_Unity/README.md

 <h3> Modelling and implementation details </h3>

-The apartment and character are made in Blender, as stated above.
+The apartment and character are made in **Blender**, as stated above.

 The apartment is nothing more than a symetrical placement of walls and floors, with self-applied textures.